- Who was available from the study to assist us with questions as they come up for the protocol?

 Yes.
 A single lung can be perfused on the Centralized Lung Evaluation System.

-No, ECMO is not an exclusionary criterion.
-Pre-transplant ECMO status will be tracked for all enrolled subjects as control group subjects will be matched on several criteria, including ECMO.
+No, ECMO was not an exclusionary criterion.
+Pre-transplant ECMO status was tracked for all enrolled subjects as Non-EVLP group subjects were matched on several criteria, including ECMO.

-If a patient previously had a right single transplant and then needs a transplant on the left, are they eligible for the study?
+If a patient previously had a right single transplant and then needs a transplant on the left, were they eligible for the study?

-Yes, they are eligible for the study because it is NOT a same side re-transplant.
+Yes, they were eligible for the study because it is NOT a same side re-transplant.

-What is the definition of PGD for double lungs and single lungs?
+What was the definition of PGD for double lungs and single lungs?

 Primary Graft Dysfunction (PGD) Score

-The subject’s PGD Score is to be determined upon admission to the ICU after transplantation, as well as 24, 48, and 72 hrs post-transplant following the 2016 ISHLT PGD definition.1 PGD Score will be as graded using the parameters in Table 2, where the P/F ratio is PaO2/FiO2.
+The subject’s PGD Score was determined upon admission to the ICU after transplantation, as well as 24, 48, and 72 hrs post-transplant following the 2016 ISHLT PGD definition.1 PGD Score was graded using the parameters in Table 2, where the P/F ratio is PaO2/FiO2.

 Table 2 | Primary Graft Dysfunction Grading

-Grade severity notes: Patients with no evidence of pulmonary edema on chest X-ray are considered grade 0.
-Absence of invasive mechanical ventilation should be graded according to the PaO2/FIO2 ratio, using methods similar to those receiving mechanical ventilation.
-If PaO2 is not available for calculation of a PaO2/FIO2 ratio, then an oxygen saturation/FIO2 ratio should be calculated and the 200 and 300 PGD grading cutoffs should be adjusted to 235 and 315.
-Use of nitric oxide, aerosolized epoprostenol, or other pharmacologic agents that may improve oxygenation should not change grading methods.
-Use of extracorporeal lung support (ECLS) with bilateral pulmonary edema on chest X-ray image should be graded as grade 3 and ECLS use should be explicitly recorded.
-The use of ECLS for non-hypoxic indications without pulmonary edema on chest X-ray imaging should be considered un- gradable and explicitly recorded separately.
+Grade severity notes: Patients with no evidence of pulmonary edema on chest X-ray were considered grade 0.
+Absence of invasive mechanical ventilation was graded according to the PaO2/FIO2 ratio, using methods similar to those used for patients receiving mechanical ventilation.
+If PaO2 was not available for calculation of a PaO2/FIO2 ratio, then an oxygen saturation/FIO2 ratio was calculated, and the 200 and 300 PGD grading cutoffs were adjusted to 235 and 315.
+Use of nitric oxide, aerosolized epoprostenol, or other pharmacologic agents that may have improved oxygenation did not change grading methods.
+Use of extracorporeal lung support (ECLS) with bilateral pulmonary edema on chest X-ray imaging was graded as grade 3, and ECLS use was explicitly recorded.
+The use of ECLS for non-hypoxic indications without pulmonary edema on chest X-ray imaging was considered ungradable and explicitly recorded separately.

-Time window notes: PGD is graded at 4 time-points over the first 72 hours after transplantation (T0, T24, T48 and T72 hours).
-T0 is defined as the time of the first blood draw for blood gas testing after admission to the ICU, which should take place within 6 hours of reperfusion of the last lung transplanted.
-T24, T48 and T72 have time windows ± 6 hours.
-If multiple blood gas values are available, the worst PaO2/FIO2 ratio in a given assessment should be used.
+Time window notes: PGD was graded at 4 time points over the first 72 hours after transplantation (T0, T24, T48, and T72 hours).
+T0 was defined as the time of the first blood draw for blood gas testing after admission to the ICU, which took place within 6 hours of reperfusion of the last lung transplanted.
+T24, T48, and T72 had time windows of ±6 hours.
+If multiple blood gas values were available, the worst PaO2/FIO2 ratio in a given assessment was used.

-Other notes: PaO2/FIO2 should ideally be measured on positive end-expiratory pressure of 5cm H2O at FIO2 of 1.0 while patients are on mechanical ventilation; however, grading should not be altered for other settings.
+Other notes: PaO2/FIO2 was ideally measured on a positive end-expiratory pressure of 5 cm H2O at an FIO2 of 1.0 while patients were on mechanical ventilation; however, grading was not altered for other settings.

 1. Snell GI, et al. Report of the ISHLT Working Group on Primary Lung Graft Dysfunction, part I: Definition and grading-A 2016 Consensus Group statement of the International Society for Heart and Lung Transplantation.
 J Heart Lung Transplant.
 2017 Oct;36(10):1097-1103.